tensorworksio/cgrad/README.md

 - Anonymous tensor Segfault when using recursive tensor_free

 ### Features
+- Transpose oprertor: done but print_data is an indexing nightmare
 - Slice operator for tensor:
     - needs more testing
     - needs some logic to handle negative indexing